jdart/Spex/README.md

 `$spex->disableHelpers();`

-The helpers are not available in _init.php.
+The functional helpers are not available in _init.php.

 All the helper functions have the same signature as their equivalents documented above, i.e: